torproject/tor/doc/HACKING/ReleasingTor.md

    note added to each section.
 So in this case, once you have the items from the changes files copied together, don't use them to build a new
-   changelog: instead, look up the corrected versions that were merged into ChangeLog in the master branch, and use those.
+   changelog: instead, look up the corrected versions that were merged into ChangeLog in the main branch, and use those.

    Add "backport from X.Y.Z" in the section header for these entries.